French Polynesia Part I: Taha'a

 The staff of Le Taha'a Resort greet us warmly on the beautiful thatched roof dock with leis of tiare (white tuberose) apologizing for the weather.
 Even as the wind whips around us, tugging on hats and clothing, the fragrance of these delicate white flowers is unmistakable.
 It’s similar to the smell of a gardenia, but with a distinct sweetness that always makes me think of the islands.
 Us girls receive flower crowns hand woven from coconut fronds and studded with pink paper-thin blossoms.

 I run across the raised wooden pathway to my room, one of about 20 over water suites arching out into the lagoon.
-The rain has moved on and in it's wake a sense of absolute dreamy calm has taken over.
+The rain has moved on and in its wake a sense of absolute dreamy calm has taken over.
 The water below me is sheet glass smooth, the only ripples coming from the occasional schools of fish and eagle rays.

 Crossing my private deck and entering I am immediately in awe of this room.
 Spacious yet decidedly intimate, I hesitate to even call it a room.
 A space encased in glass floating in the middle of an ocean seems more accurate.
 Sliding glass doors and a wall-sized window make up three sides of the bungalow.
 Wooden panels intricately etched with scenes of fish and Polynesian sailing canoes partition off the soaking tub and stone tiled shower.
-The plan seems designed to tempt the outdoors in, and those indoors - out.
+The open floor plan seems designed to tempt the outdoors in, and those indoors - out.
 The deck wraps around to a series of wooden steps with a ladder leading down to the water a few feet below my bare feet.

 Breakfast is a lavish buffet.
-My plate is a colorful collage of fresh fruit: sweet mango, pineapple, delicate starfruit, tart local apple bananas, and strawberries piled beside homemade french toast drizzled with creamy coconut milk squeezed that morning.
+My plate is a colorful collage of fresh fruit: sweet mango, pineapple, delicate starfruit, tart local apple bananas, and strawberries piled beside homemade french toast drizzled with creamy coconut milk squeezed fresh this morning.
 It is the best french toast I've had in my entire life.
 I gaze longingly at French pastries, fresh yogurt with a drizzle of honey made one island over, and Tahitian specialties all meticulously prepared in house.
 The options are endless and unfortunately my appetite is not.
 The next morning we do a lighter fare of fresh fruits and rolls delivered right to our back porch by canoe.

 After breakfast we meet our guides from Poe-rani Tours who will be taking us to a vanilla plantation and to a private island for snorkeling and lunch.
 On the farm, we learn Taha'a grows approximately 80% of French Polynesia's vanilla and that the process of making high quality vanilla beans is time intensive.
 Each flower is hand pollinated (Tahiti lacks the bees necessary to do this), which then produces a bean that takes another 9 months to mature.
 After picking, each bean is dried for an hour a day in then sun and lightly massaged for another two months before it will be ready for sale.
 The heady smell of vanilla emanates from the air in their small gift shop.
 For so much care, the vanilla is reasonably priced (between $15-$35 for a bundle) and I pick up several vacuum sealed packets for friends at home.